The Descent of Darwin:

 Race, Sex, and Human Nature

-Inspired by the upcoming 150th anniversary of the 1871 publication of Descent of Man and Selection in Relation to Sex, Erika Milam and Suman Seth co-organized an international workshop at Princeton University in February 2018 revisiting the development and legacy of Charles Darwin’s ideas about human evolution.
+Inspired by the 150th anniversary of the 1871 publication of Descent of Man and Selection in Relation to Sex, Erika Milam and Suman Seth co-organized an international workshop at Princeton University in February 2018 revisiting the development and legacy of Charles Darwin’s ideas about human evolution.
 Despite Darwin’s clear and fascinating borrowings from the social realm, Descent has received remarkably little scholarly attention compared to the amount written on Origin.
-In the conference, we planned to partly rectify this imbalance, bringing together Darwin scholars with historians interested more broadly in the ways scientists in the last century and a half have continuously re-naturalized race, sex, and sexuality within evolutionary theory.
+In the conference, we gathered together Darwin scholars with historians who explore the naturalization of race, sex, and sexuality within evolutionary theory.
 The deep connections between social and scientific explanations of human diversity so visible in Descent have contentiously echoed through the past century and a half—in debates over empire, women's suffrage, eugenic theory, ethics, public welfare, and homosexuality.

 Friday, February 9